codacy/docs/docs/repositories/issues.md

 1. Click the button **Fix issues** to open a modal with a patch that addresses all resolvable issues.
 1. Copy the patch content to your clipboard.
 1. Create a new branch from your default branch.
-1. Apply the patch from your repository's root directory, e.g., with the `pbpaste | patch` command.
+1. Apply the patch from your repository's root directory, for example with the `pbpaste | patch` command.

     !!! note
         These changes are automatically generated.
 Review them to make sure they're correct.